 ECT 35 %

 2.2 Use of Available Capacity.
-BR Equity Production and BR Expansion Period Equity Production shall be deemed to flow on its own Capacity (whether Pre-Expansion Period Capacityor Expansion Period Capacity) until such time as BR’s Capacity isfull, and only then shall BR Equity Production and BR Expansion Period Equity Production be deemed to flow on the ECT Capacity.
+Subject to the following sentence, BR Equity Production and BR Expansion Period Equity Production shall be deemed to flow on BR Pre-Expansion Period Capacity until such time as BR’s Capacity is full.
 Likewise, BR Equity Production and BR Expansion Period Equity Production shall always be deemed to flow on the Pre-Expansion Period Capacity of ECT prior to being deemed to flow on BR’s Expansion Period Capacity.
-Based on the foregoing principles, BR may use the ECT Capacity and ECT may use the Available Capacity, in accordance with the following rules and parameters and subject to incurring the following payment obligations.
+Based on the foregoing principles, BR may use the ECT Capacity and Available Capacity and ECT may use the Available Capacity, in accordance with the following rules and parameters and subject to incurring the following payment obligations.

 (a) BR shall have the right to utilize Available Capacity in order to gather BR Equity Production on a fully interruptible basis and subject to recall by ECT upon 24 hours, following the receipt of written notice of recall from ECT, unless otherwise mutually agreed to by the Parties.
 ECT shall be compensated for such use by BR according to Section 2.4.